Cariboo Regional District

 The Cariboo Regional District spans the Cities and Districts of Quesnel, Williams Lake, 100 Mile House, and Wells in the Central Interior of British Columbia.

 Geography

 The Cariboo Regional District (CRD) in the Central Interior of BC encompasses 80,252 square kilometers of land.
-The Cariboo and Coastal mountain ranges hug the CRD on its west and east side boundaries.
+The Cariboo and Coastal mountain ranges hug the CRD on its east and west side boundaries.
 The region straddles Highway 97 from 70 Mile House in the south to 5 km south of Hixon in the north.
-It belongs to the PDT/PST time zones.
+It belongs to the Pacific Time (British Columbia) zone.